wqschain/Sentryx/README.md

 ## Features in Detail

 ### Sentiment Analysis
-- Custom-trained CryptoBERT model for crypto-specific sentiment analysis
+- SentryxAI: Our custom-tuned model for crypto-specific sentiment analysis
 - Real-time sentiment scoring for any crypto-related text
 - Historical sentiment tracking and analysis
 - Performance metrics and model monitoring